Home Buyer Rebates: How to Get Cash Back in 2025

 Negotiating a home buyer rebate will be easier if any of the following apply to your situation:

-- You’re buying a higher-priced home, so your agent will get a bigger commission
+• You’re buying a higher-priced home, so your agent gets a bigger commission.

-- You’re using a newer agent who is trying to get their business off the ground
+• You’re working with a newer agent trying to build their business.

-- You’re selling your current home with the same agent, so they’ll be receiving commissions on two transactions
+• You’re selling your home with the same agent, so they collect commissions on two transactions.

-- You’re shopping for a home in an area where demand is low and buyer clients are hard to come by
+• You’re shopping in an area with low demand and buyer clients who are hard to find.

 You also have better odds of negotiating with your agent to give you a home buyer rebate if you’ve done some legwork for them, like if you’ve already found the home you want to purchase.